-If a witness refuses to appear at the hearing, you may request that the Administrative Law Judge issue a subpoena.
-You shall make such a request in writing.
-It shall include the witnesses name and street address (no P.O.
+If a witness refuses to appear at the hearing, you may request that the Administrative Law Judge issue subpoena.
+You must make such a request in writing.
+It must include the witnesses name and street address (no P.O.
 Box), a statement that you have requested the witness to participate and s/he has refused, and a detailed statement of what you expect the witness to testify to and why that testimony is necessary for your presentation.